rule-of-72/LocalStorage/README.md

 	- For example: configuration files from your server that the app caches locally.
 - A user file that the app copies to its sandbox for repeated use, even if the original file gets moved or deleted.

+### Hint

+If you want your local files to be visible to your app’s users when they plug their device into their Mac, add the property “Application supports iTunes file sharing: YES” to the Custom iOS Target Properties list on the Info tab of your app target’s settings in Xcode.
+Then your users can open their device in Finder, click on the Files tab, expand the entry for your app, and see the files you have written.

 ## Document Picker with Strong Delegate

 The `DocumentPickerWithStrongDelegate` class subclasses the standard Apple `UIDocumentPickerViewController` and supports two additional patterns for handling results: